invesdwin/invesdwin-webproxy/README.md

 ## Similar Projects

-- [ProxyBroker](https://github.com/constverum/ProxyBroker): Implemented in Python and crawls many free proxy sites, one could integrate this as an `IProxyCrawlerSource` via the command line interface.
+- [ProxyBroker](https://github.com/constverum/ProxyBroker): Implemented in Python and crawls many free proxy sites, one could integrate this as an `IProxyCrawlerSource` via the command line interface it has.